 Did you know that certain drugs impact your ability to absorb folate, as well as other nutrients needed to make acetylcholine, your memory chemical?
-I have an article at my website that discusses this very important fact.
-If you are interested in the drug mugging effect of medications and your levels of folate, take a few minutes to read my other article entitled, How Popular Medications Wipe Out Folate and Lead to Depression.
+I wrote an article that discusses this very important fact.
+If you are interested in the drug mugging effect of medications and your levels of folate read, How Popular Medications Wipe Out Folate and Lead to Depression.

-Folate is mugged by at least 178 different drugs, and probably more.
+This critical B vitamin is mugged by at least 178 different drugs, and probably more.
 This is well documented in my world, and I’ve studied and written a famous book about it called “Drug Muggers” which is available on Amazon.
 A folate deficiency can change your personality.
 It will exacerbate, or cause depression and poor focus making you feel like someone entirely different than who you are!
-In my opinion, it’s easier to at least try to restore a lost nutrient or two, and get you feeling better naturally, than to take serotonin-pushing drugs right off the bat… which by the way, do nothing for folate levels.
+In my opinion, it’s easier to at least try to restore a lost nutrient or two, and get you feeling better naturally than to take serotonin-pushing drugs right off the bat… which by the way, do nothing for folate levels.
 If I could get that simple point out to every psychiatrist in the nation, I would be the happiest girl in the world!

 I want to prove that to you so you no longer buy poor forms of this nutrient because your brain and mood, and personality depend on it.
 That isn’t to say you even need this, most people are not short on folate.
 But if you are, then you should be supplementing with the very best, and eating foods rich in folate like salads, leafy greens, peas, broccoli, and hummus.
-If you’d like to eat your way to better folate status, consider making my delicious folate-rick “Summer Savory Salad.”
-One of the most trafficked articles on my entire site is THIS ONE.
-Methylation problems are closely associated with many conditions including fibromyalgia, anxiety, autoimmune diseases (ie Hashimoto’s) and even neuropathy.

-Folate plays a huge role in cell and tissue growth.
+The 5-MTHF form of vitamin B9 (aka folate) in humans plays a huge role in cell and tissue growth.
 You have trillions of cells and the crystalline DNA strands in each cell are highly susceptible to harm.
 Folate encourages DNA synthesis and repair of “injured” strands of DNA.
 Don’t take anything less than the best.
 Finally, do not overdo it on folate.
 It will enhance methylation and can make you terribly anxious, irritable, a little confused, agitated, or in severe cases cause a seizure.
 The topic of genes and methylation is a little controversial, but it’s something I am passionate about.
 I’ve written a fascinating article that will help you understand the importance of folate, and whether or not you need to eat or supplement with this B vitamin.